elangor/finos-accessability-ninjas-hackathon/hackproject/usecase/usecase.md

 ### Approach
-Project-(Theme builder extensions for Content writters (mkdocs/docsaurus)) - content creators with disabilities can use themes generated using theme builders and apply those themes in documentation platforms like Mkdocs/Docusarus and create more accessible documents.
+Project-(Theme builder extensions for MarkDowns (mkdocs/docsaurus)) - content creators with disabilities can use themes generated using theme builders and apply those themes in documentation platforms like Mkdocs/Docusarus and create more accessible documents.

 The goal is to demonstrate the end-to-end activities necessary to: